triton-inference-server/pytriton/docs/quick_start.md

 model = torch.nn.Linear(2, 3).to("cuda").eval()
 ```

-In the second step create an inference callback as a function.
-The function as an argument obtain the HTTP/gRPC
+In the second step, create an inference callable as a function.
+The function obtains the HTTP/gRPC
-request data in the form of a numpy.
-The expected return object is also a numpy array.
+request data in the form of a NumPy array as an argument.
+The expected return object is also a NumPy array.

 Example implementation: